marqdown/marqdown/README.md

 ## Changelog

+V1.2, 03.
+Aug 2015:
+- fixed lost styles on headlines due to uncss

 V1.1, 03.
 Aug 2015:
 - Implemented inline compression using [lz-string](https://github.com/pieroxy/lz-string) to compress the whole body tag down to less than 230kB!